wangpipi1991/VoteForCat/README.md

 # VoteForCat
-A webapplication with springboot and angularjs
+A web application with springboot and angularjs

 To build the project: mvn clean install